-Greenbelt Alliance is proud to support efforts like this to add density to existing neighborhoods in a way that cost-effectively expands housing options for San José residents while maximizing land and infrastructure.
+Greenbelt Alliance is proud to support efforts like this to add density to existing neighborhoods in a way that cost-effectively expands housing options for San José residents while maximizing land use and infrastructure.
 And it’s important to note that Opportunity Housing does not stop the production of single-family homes.
-It simply removes existing restrictions and allows homes to be converted to 2-4 units in single-family zoning.
+It simply removes existing restrictions and allows homes to be converted into 2-4 units in single-family zoning areas.

 Below are a few reasons why Greenbelt Alliance is excited to support Opportunity Housing:

-- It is Affordable By Design: Opportunity Housing typically creates more affordable housing by design since units are usually smaller than a single-family home and are created on one parcel, saving land and infrastructure costs.
+- It’s Affordable By Design: Opportunity Housing typically creates more affordable housing by design since units are usually smaller than a single-family home and are created on one parcel, saving land and infrastructure costs.
 In San José, approximately 94% of residential land is designated for single-family homes and only 6% is for multi-family homes.
-There is zoning that allows for highrise and mid-rise apartment buildings downtown and in urban villages, but there is a need for “missing-middle” housing—a hybrid approach to development—that can yield greater housing affordability by design.
-Adding more units through Opportunity Housing will mean that more residents will be able to afford to live near their families and in the communities they grew up in.
+There is zoning that allows for highrise and mid-rise apartment buildings downtown and in urban villages, but there is a need for missing-middle housing—a hybrid approach to development—that can yield greater housing affordability by design.
+Adding more units through Opportunity Housing will mean that more residents can afford to live near their families and in the communities they grew up in.

 - It Reduces GHG Emissions: Fossil fuel consumption in the transportation sector is 33%, the single largest source of the Bay Area’s greenhouse gas emissions.
+A 2019 study found that “80,000 commuters drive between the northern end of San Joaquin County and the Bay Area, an average of 120 miles, 75% of them alone in a car, 75% of them alone in a car.”
 With incremental density unlocked via Opportunity Housing, more people can afford to live closer to where they work and play, allowing options for biking or walking, thereby decreasing the greenhouse gases emitted from driving.
 Opportunity Housing supports transit, especially as transit-oriented development is more important than ever, which helps to reduce our greenhouse gas emissions.

 While Opportunity Housing is an excellent policy, it does not exist in a vacuum and Greenbelt Alliance would like to encourage the City of San José to equitably distribute this missing-middle housing across all neighborhoods.
-The original proposal called for centralizing Opportunity Housing around transit corridors, which would increase transit-oriented development, but only in specific areas.
-This limits the policy’s efficacy and ignores the history of single family zoning.
+The original proposal to the City called for centralizing Opportunity Housing around transit corridors, which would increase transit-oriented development, but only in specific areas.
+This limits the policy’s efficacy and ignores the history of single-family zoning.
 Centralizing Opportunity Housing around transit corridors could place an undue housing burden on a subset of the city.

 We need this kind of incremental density in all neighborhoods in San José, not just transit corridors.
-Greenbelt Alliance is working with a coalition of advocates to encourage the City to think beyond transit corridors as the City Council will review Opportunity Housing and issue a final decision in Spring 2021.
 Greenbelt Alliance looks forward to working with the City of San José to help create healthy, thriving, resilient communities.
 In order to reduce greenhouse gas emissions and build resilient communities, we must produce more housing in a way that equitably distributes homes across neighborhoods.

 These are just some of the reasons that Opportunity Housing in San José is a strategy we need to capitalize on to make our region more climate-resilient and equitable for all.
 We are committed to advocating for climate SMART developments across the Bay Area so that our region prioritizes affordable, low-emission, climate-resilient development in the right places that avoid climate hazard areas.
 Learn more about our suite of advocacy and development endorsement initiatives via our Climate SMART Development Program that will bolster the local support needed to address the housing crisis and prepare for climate change in an equitable way.